open-spaced-repetition/awesome-fsrs/README.md

 - #### Anki (https://apps.ankiweb.net/)

-  Free and open source, highly customizable flashcard application for Windows, Mac, Linux, iPhone, and Android.
+  Free and open source, content-agnostic flashcard application for Windows, Mac, Linux, iPhone, and Android.
 Supports text, images, audio, videos, and scientific markup (via LaTex).
 Offers free synchronization service using AnkiWeb, with community-shared add-ons and decks.

   - FSRS available as an opt-in feature replacing the default SM-2 algorithm.
   - Additionally, this [add-on](https://ankiweb.net/shared/info/759844606) offers a variety of extra features, such as Postpone, Advance, Load Balancing and Easy Days.

 ### Note-taking